-Applicants to the program must have completed at least 4 credits in psychology and 4 credits in sociology at the 200 level.
+Applicants to the program must have completed at least 4 credits in psychology and 4 credits in sociology at the 200 level and 4 credits of Human Development.
 SW 301U Introduction to Social Work is a required course for the major, as this course is designed, in part, to assist interested students in selecting social work as a profession.
 If applicants have not completed this requirement prior to admission, they must take it once they are enrolled in the major; it is offered each quarter.